ricardobranco777/clean_registry/README.md

 Clean the Docker Registry by removing untagged repositories and running the garbage collector in Docker Registry >= 2.4.0

-Docker image available at `ghcr.io/ricardobranco777/clean_registry:latest`
+Docker image for `linux/amd64` available at `ghcr.io/ricardobranco777/clean_registry:latest`

-The optional ``-x`` flag may be used to remove the specified repositories or tagged images.
+The optional `-x` flag may be used to remove the specified repositories or tagged images.

 NOTE:
 With Docker Registry >= 2.7.0 you can run the garbage collector with the `-m` (`--delete-untagged`) option to remove untagged repositories but it doesn't work with multi-arch images as noted in this [bug](https://github.com/distribution/distribution/issues/3178).
-The only workaround is to avoid multi-arch images and add the archictecture name to the tag.
+The only workaround is to avoid multi-arch images and append the archictecture name to the tag.

 ## NOTES: